apache/systemds/docs/python-performance-test.md

 Every time a script executes in `data-gen` mode successfully, we write a `_SUCCESS` file.
 If this file exists we ensures that re-runs of the same script is not possible.
 Support for configuration options like `-stats`, `-explain`, `--conf` have also been added.

+Results obtained by our performance tests can be automatically uploaded to google docs.

+`./update.py --file ../temp/singlenode.out --exec-mode singlenode --auth client_json.json --tag 1.0`

+In the example above `--tag` can be a major/minor systemml version and `--auth` points to the `json` key required by `google docs`.

+Currently we only support time difference between algorithms in different versions.
+This can be obtained by running the script below
+`./stats.py --auth client_json.json --exec-mode singlenode --tags 1.0 2.0`

 ### Troubleshooting
 We can debug the performance test by making changes in the following locations based on